len-sla/NLP_Flair_Texhero_DistilBERT/README.md

 ## Project Name
-Predict which tweets are about real dissters and which ones are not in a couple lines of code. data for calculation taken from https://www.kaggle.com/c/nlp-getting-started
+Predict which tweets are about real dissters and which ones are not in a couple lines of code.
+Data for calculation taken from https://www.kaggle.com/c/nlp-getting-started